LaSquadra/Patchy_Apache/README.md

 Basic concept -> given a known vulnerability, recreate the "apt" command to update the apache web server.

-Time allowing, develop other methods of patching that the user can choose fom within the program.
+Time allowing, develop other methods of patching that the user can choose from within the program.